Enterprise Hub in Airtable

 Enterprise Hub offers a flexible way to represent a company’s existing structure via organizational units (org unit).
 With unlimited organizational units underneath their central organization, customers can create dedicated locations for workspaces of different divisions and departments.

-Organizational units (org units) add an extra layer of structure within organizations.
+Org units add an extra layer of structure within organizations.
 Workspaces and organization members are assigned to org units.
 Super admins may create unlimited org units, providing flexibility to represent divisions, departments, projects, etc.

 1. From the dropdown, search for and locate the preferred unit org for your user.